gkesh/autoexaminator/README.md

 # Autoexaminator

-A screen capture tool that automatically extracts exam questions and provides AI-powered explanations using Google's Gemini API.
+A screen capture and autogui tool that automatically extracts exam questions and provides AI-powered explanations using Google's Gemini API.

 ## ⚠️ Educational Use Only